darlesh/Shop-Finder/README.md

 1.  http://localhost:8080/ShopInsert?shopName=Dominos&address=Delhi

+Output -

+    1. If Shop Not Present in Database-
+    [
+        "Status : Success",
+        "Description : Added Shop 'Dominos' and address 'Delhi'" ]

+    2. If Shop Already Present In Database-
+    [
+        "Status : Updated",
+         "Description :  Updated Shop 'Dominos'.Updated address as 'Delhi'  .Repleced Address is 'Panjab'" ]

+    3. If No Parameters Pass
+    [
+        "Status :  NotParameters",
+        "Description :  Please Pass Parameters like Shop name and address" ]

 If want search near by shops then use below api : this will return nearest shops :

 2.  http://localhost:8080/ShopNear?longitude=18.5204303&latitude=73.8567437